-By hiring the staff at Luthin, clients are able to access and deploy the experience, knowledge and relationships built up over more than twenty years at a small fraction of the times and cost necessary to develop them organically.
+By hiring the staff at Luthin, clients are able to access and deploy the experience, knowledge, and relationships built over more than twenty years at a small fraction of the time and cost necessary to develop them organically.
 When like-minded clients band together as a group, such as the Consumer Power Advocates, they gain both political and budgetary economies as well.

 Many efforts are ongoing at any given time in which Luthin is involved on behalf of its clients.
 Some of the most recent include or have included: